 Those who want a bridge camera with a bit more length should consider upgrading to the newer model: the Panasonic Lumix FZ2000.

 Let it be said, bridge cameras are still not as adept at handling harsh lighting conditions as an APS-C or Full Frame camera and the Lumix FZ1000 is testament to that.

 The Lumix FZ1000 focuses quickly and accurately thanks to the inclusion of Panasonic’s own “Depth from Defocus” technology.
 The autofocus is so quick that it leaves other bridge cameras in the dust, and can even be compared to some more premium DSLRs.
 Officially, the dmc-FZ1000’s autofocus is rated at 0.09 seconds and 0.17 seconds at the telephoto end.

 In very few circumstances does the Panasonic dmc-FZ1000 fail to hit its target.
 From startup to shutter press the camera is quick to lock on target and stick to it if tracking is being used.
-Combined with the zippy processor and high-speed continuous shooting, you can get a lot of sharp, accurate photos with this camera.
+Combined with the zippy processor and high-speed continuous shooting, you can get a lot of sharp, accurate photos with the Panasonic FZ1000.

 The inclusion of in-body 5-axis image stabilization is another +1 point for the Panasonic Lumix FZ1000.
 Blurriness caused by camera shake is a big problem at lower shutter speeds but image stabilization (IS) compensates for this.
 IS means there’s a better chance your images will be optimally sharp even if the Lumix dmc-FZ1000 is moving, whether on purpose or not.